5 No-Nonsense Tips Make It Easy to Survive Holiday Eating

 Whether you are spending time with family or celebrating the holiday season with friends, this time of year is often when a healthy lifestyle may get challenged.
+It helps to have more than a few healthy holiday eating tips in your back pocket.

 Be of good cheer — you can make a delicious and sugar-free alternative to champagne with Stevia, sparkling water, fresh lemon, and probiotics.